UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Reading the Electricity Facts Label (EFL) is essential to uncover easy-to-miss delivery charges and minimum usage fees.

-How Do Free Nights and Weekends Plans Work?
+What Are Free Nights and Weekends Plans?

 Diagram illustrating free electricity hours overnight (8pm-6am) versus higher rates during the day.